grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 # Test-driving at the input boundary - a retrospective

 I suppose a lot was going on in the last chapter and some things that demand a deeper dive.
-The purpose of this chapter is to do a small retrospective on what Johnny and Benjamin did when test-driving a controller for the train reservation system.
+The purpose of this chapter is to do a small retrospective of what Johnny and Benjamin did when test-driving a controller for the train reservation system.

 ## Outside-in development

-Johnny and Benjamin started their development almost entirely at the peripherals, at the beginning of the flow of control.
-This is typical to the outside-in approach to software development.
-When I started learning to write software this way, I felt it as counter-intuitive.
-After all, if I started with the inside-most objects, I could run the logic inside them with whatever dependencies they had, because all those dependencies already existed.
+Johnny and Benjamin started their development almost entirely at the peripherals of the system, at the beginning of the flow of control.
+This is typical of the outside-in approach to software development.
+It took me a while to get used to it.
+After all, if I had started with the inside-most objects, I could run the logic inside them with whatever dependencies they had, because all those dependencies already existed.
 Looking at the graph below, I could develop and run the logic in `Object1` because it did not require dependencies.
 Then, I could develop `Object2` because it depends on `Object1` that I already created and I could as well do that with `Object3` because it only depends on `Object2` that I already had.
-In other words, at any given time, I could run everything I created up to that point.
+At any given time, I could run everything I created up to that point.

 ```text
 Object3 -> Object2 -> Object1